Skip to Main Content

-Costa Rica: An Educational Travel Guide
+Costa Rica: An Educational Travel Guide and Expert Tips

 The laid-back pace of life in Costa Rica's cities would enchant any traveler, but the country's true charm lies beyond the city streets.
 In the mighty forests, keep your eyes peeled as monkeys swing through the trees and sloths slink along the branches.
 Search for the awe-inspiring Resplendent Quetzal flying through the cloud forest canopy.
 Under the cover of moonlight, feel the soft sand beneath your toes as turtle hatchlings scamper across the beach.
 A small country with a big personality, Costa Rica is the natural adventure you’ve been waiting for.

 Whether exploring coffee plantations as a group, watching your grandkids feed hummingbirds out of their hands or traveling solo as you learn the secrets to Costa Rican longevity, this is the natural paradise of your imagination.
+Review our travel guide to Costa Rica to learn more and explore our educational Costa Rica tours to find a learning program for you.

 Costa Rica Travel Tips